chrisjmccormick/chrisjmccormick.github.io/_posts/2014-01-10-stereo-vision-tutorial-part-i.markdown

 ### Update, October 2016 - Where's Part II?

 For those looking for Part II of this tutorial, I'm sorry, it may never come.
 But!
 Before you lose hope!
 You *can* go look at the original material that I was using to understand this stuff.
 I found an archived copy of the original Mathworks article [here](https://lost-contact.mit.edu/afs/cs.stanford.edu/pkg/matlab-r2010a/matlab/r2010a/toolbox/vipblks/vipdemos/html/videostereo.html).
 If that goes down for some reason, I've also saved it as a PDF [here]({{ site.url }}/assets/StereoVision/Stereo Vision - Mathworks Example Article.pdf).

+Finally, I do have my own commented version of the Dynamic Programming code which I can share with you [here]({{ site.url }}/assets/StereoVision/stereoDisparityDP.m).